 Many crimes committed in Slab City go unreported.
 The most common crimes reported in the city are thievery and assault.

 It’s not uncommon for residents to resort to physical violence to solve disputes and issues among one another.

 Also, many residents don’t have sufficient income to provide for themselves; some have no income.
 This is the primary reason there are high-levels of stealing within Slab City.

 Is drug use common in Slab City?

 Yes.
-Marijuana and alcohol use is typical in Slab City.
+Drug use is typical in Slab City.

 But don’t let this mislead you into thinking that Slab City is a community of drug addicts.

-While some residents use harder, it’s much less common than people think.
+While some residents use harder drugs, it’s much less common than people think.
 Most harder drugs reside in a smaller sub-community within Slab City.
 And generally, hard-drug users stick to themselves.